 Most reports generated by LCPD are public documents and available, for a nominal fee, through our Records window.
 Crash reports are available online.
-Incidents’ pending investigation are not readily available.
+Incidents’ pending investigations are not readily available.

-- LCPD General Orders: The department’s General Orders establish procedures for a variety of policies for which officers are trained and held accountable.
+- LCPD General Orders: The department’s General Orders establish procedures for various policies for which officers are trained and held accountable.
 General Orders are updated, as needed, to reflect changes in techniques, regulations, rules, etc.

 The Las Cruces Police Department compiles two annual reports that are both available for public view.

 - Annual Crime Report: This is an overview of LCPD, recent crime trends, and statistics.